NNPDF/yadism/docs/source/overview/tutorials/tutorials.rst

 These tutorials show how to:

 * prepare the observable and theory cards required for any yadism computation
-* compute observables by convoluting yadism predictions to |PDF|
+* compute observables by convoluting yadism predictions with a |PDF|
 * tabulate the yadism predictions into fast-interpolation grids for later use

 .. toctree::